serpi90/IS2Game/README.md

   - Everyone goes back to the first tile of the board.
   - The number of laps done by each player does not change.
 - Time Machine
-  - The player goes back to the previous turn, not at the beginning of the current one.
+  - The player goes back to the position it started on the previous turn, not at the beginning of the current one.
   - Example
     1. Position: 3.
 Roll: 2, Land on 5 _Empty_, no effect.
     2. Position: 5.
 Roll: 4, Land on 9 _Time machine_, go back to position 3.
+  - Another example
+    1. Position: 3.
+Roll: 2, Land on 5 _Empty_, no effect.
+    2. During another player's turn, it lands on _Moonwalk (2)_ changing Position: 1
+    3. Position: 1.
+Roll: 5, Land on 6 _Time machine_, go back to position 3.

 ### Requirements for version 2